Muemmelmoehre/ShellWhisperer/README.md

 Supported languages and programs so far: bash, nano, perl, python, ruby and vim.
 More are yet to come.
 Stay tuned!

 Special thanks to @fin5tern15 for helping me out with a few questions on argparse!

+* * *

+I recently learnt about the existence of this awesome tool : https://github.com/mthbernardes/rsg Go check it out, it most likely has what you're looking for :D